 Kids love hotdogs, and this Halloween Recipe is so easy, you can’t pass it up.
 This could be fun for an after school snack or a Saturday at home with friends.
 Slice a small section off the top of each hotdog, and carve slices where the knuckles should go.
 Boil and douse with ketchup.
-The recipe shown below calls for onion fingernails, but if your kids are anything like mine, they’re not going to want anything to do with them.
-Although it really adds a realistic touch, you can forgo the onion if desired.

 6. Zombie Intestines